EAST POINT LIGHTHOUSE

 White Balance – Color temperature.
 Cloud, shade, sun, and also custom settings.

-Looking for a breathtaking Milky Way photography spot in NJ, look no further than East Point Lighthouse.
-This location offers stunning night sky views, and with a bit of planning, you can capture some truly incredible images.
-Here are some tips to help you make the most of your East Point Lighthouse Milky Way photography experience.
+If you are looking for a Milky Way photography spot in NJ, look no further than East Point Lighthouse.
+This location offers night sky views, and with a bit of planning, you can create some truly incredible images.
+Here are some tips to help you make the most of your experience.

-1. Plan your shoot around the moon cycle – The moon’s brightness can wash out the Milky Way in your photos, so it’s best to plan your shoot for a time when the moon is either not visible or is in its new moon phase.
-Here you can find more details.
+1. Plan your shoot around the moon cycle—The moon’s brightness can wash out the Milky Way in your photos, so it’s best to plan your shoot for when the moon is either not visible or in its new moon phase.
+Here are more details.

-2. Arrive early to scout out the best shooting locations – It’s a good idea to arrive at East Point Lighthouse well before sunset to have time to find the perfect spot for your photos.
+2. Arrive early to scout out the best shooting locations—It’s a good idea to arrive just a few minutes early, well before sunset, to have time to find the perfect spot.
+There is a good Sunset spot just down the road.
+See the images below.

 3. Use a tripod – Night photography requires long exposures, so a tripod is essential for keeping your camera still and ensuring sharp images.